Sulleys Ceramics

 Mrs Barton eventually moved from The Corner Shop and set up the pottery in Dovercourt.

-Sulleys Ceramics could be found for sales at various places across Suffolk but we recollect in particular seeing them in The Tourist Information Centres in Ipswich and Lavenham.
-On one occasion we came across many of the bigger models, pubs and churches, for sale in Aldringham Craft Market some years before the collecting bug bit, and now regret perhaps not buying a few of those at the time.
+Sulleys Ceramics could be found for sales at various places across Suffolk, but we recollect in particular seeing them in The Tourist Information Centres in Ipswich and Lavenham.
+On one occasion we came across many of the bigger models, pubs and churches, for sale in Aldringham Craft Market some years before the collecting bug bit and now regret perhaps not buying a few of those at that time.

 Sulleys models are so far as we are aware all of real buildings (see notes regarding The Lavenham Collection for the possible exceptions), primarily in Suffolk, with some from Essex, a couple from Norfolk and some from further afield, such as those made famous by Shakespeare in Stratford upon Avon.
 We then have the two models of the famous TV pubs, The Woolpack and The Rovers Return.
-One of the more unusual commissions is St Marys Church St Neots, in Cambridgeshire.
-Even more unusual is “Flat Cap Man” which we really need to find out a bit more about.
+Some of the models from further afield are St Marys Church St Neots, Cambridgeshire, and the only two overseas models we are aware of, 20 Johan de Wittstraat Leiden, Netherlands, and the even more far flung El Montecito Prebyterian Church, Santa Barbara, US.
+All these three having been produced for a special occasion of some sort, with details on the bases.

 Models were still being produced in small numbers right up until the sad passing of Mrs Barton in 2021 at the age of 92.
 We were hugely grateful to the family of Mrs Barton for allowing us the opportunity to take custody of many of the models that were still in her possession to enable the Sulleys legacy to live on through this website.